How to get a credit card with no credit history

 Traditional unsecured credit cards for building credit

-For example, Capital One Platinum cardholders can build credit if they use it responsibly by doing things like making on-time payments every month.
+There may also be unsecured credit cards for people with no credit history.
+For example, Capital One Platinum cardholders can build credit if they use the card responsibly by doing things like making on-time payments every month.
 Plus, there’s no annual fee.
 View important rates and disclosures.
-And you’ll automatically be considered for a higher credit line in as few as six months.
+And they’re automatically considered for higher credit lines in as few as six months.

 Retail store credit cards